RepoDynamics/PyPackIT/docs/website/source/contribute/collaborate/index.md

 in your pull request (e.g. Resolves #11).

-When you're ready to be considered for merging, check the "Ready to go" box on the PR page to let the {{env.config.rd_meta.project.repo.name}} devs know that the changes are complete.
+When you're ready to be considered for merging, check the "Ready to go" box on the PR page to let the {{meta.project.repo.name}} devs know that the changes are complete.
 The code will not be merged until this box is checked, the continuous integration returns checkmarks, and multiple core developers give "Approved" reviews.